Geometric Solution of Turbulence as Diffusion in Loop Space: Application I: Decaying Hydrodynamic Turbulence

 The function $V(p)$, derived from the theory (see Appendix C), has poles that define the universal intermittency exponents, $p_i$.
 This spectrum of indices is remarkable: it contains not only rational numbers but also an infinite series of complex-conjugate pairs, $p_n = 7 \pm i t_n$, where $\frac{1}{2} \pm i t_n$ are the \textbf{nontrivial zeros of the Riemann zeta function}.
 This prediction \cite{migdal2024quantum}, which is in excellent agreement with high-resolution direct numerical simulations (DNS), establishes a deep and unexpected connection between turbulence and number theory.

 A direct test of this predicted functional form is the effective index, $f(x) = \langle r \partial_r \log(\Delta v^2) \rangle$, where $x = r/L(t)$.
-This test is shown in \textbf{Figure 2 (Top Right)}, which compares the parameter-free theoretical curve (orange line) to the latest 4K DNS data (blue line) \cite{SreeniAkash2025}.
+This test is shown in \textbf{Figure 2 (Top)}, which compares the parameter-free theoretical curve (orange line) to the latest $4096^3$ DNS data \cite{SreeniAkash2025}.
 The agreement is excellent across the primary range.

 Deviations are visible at \textbf{large $\log(x)$}, which are expected.
 This right-hand part of the plot, where $x = r/L(t)$ is large, is contaminated by two distinct systematic effects.
 First, at any given time, the scales $r$ are approaching the finite simulation box size, leading to \textbf{lattice artifacts}.
 Second, the time-averaging includes data from early simulation times, when $L(t)$ is still small and influenced by the \textbf{initial conditions}; this small $L(t)$ also shifts the data to large $x$.